devuxd/ProgrammingStrategies/localize-fault.md

 *strategy* `localizeWrongOutput(failure)`

 1. Find the line of code `L` in the application that _most directly_ produced the incorrect output.
 For example, if it was console output, it's a print statement; if it's user interface output, it's whatever component was responsible for rendering the output.
 If you don't know how to find this line, one strategy is to find a unique feature in the output such as a string constant and do a global search in the code for that string.
-2. Set a breakpoint on `L`.
+2. Execute the program to line `L` (using a breakpoint or a time-travel debugger).
 3. Reproduce `failure`.
-If the program does not halt on `L`, return to step 1 and find an alternate `L` until it does.
+If the program does not execute `L`, return to step 1 and find an alternate `L` that does.
 If there is no such `L`, then something else is creating the problem.
 4. With the program halted on `L`, inspect the state of all values in memory and all values `V` of local variables in the call stack that resulted in `L` being reached.
 This includes all variables that were referenced in conditional statements that resulted in `L` being executed.
 5. For each of these values `V`:
 	1. If `V` correct in this context, move on to the next `V`.